 General and administrative expenses increased by \$3.0 million from \$2.2 million in 2018 to \$5.2 million in 2019.
-The increase was due primarily to \$1.2 million in higher professional services expenses related to accounting services, legal fees and other professional services and \$1.5 million in higher personnel-related expenses due to increased headcount.
+The increase was due primarily to \$1.2 million in higher professional services expenses related to accounting services, legal fees and other professional services and \$1.5 million in higher personnel-related expenses due to an increase in headcount from 3 to 5 employees as of the end of the respective period, including the hiring of a chief executive officer.